gth/powershell-form-samples/README.md

-# powershell-form-samples
+# PowerShell Form Samples

-A few samples of graphic interfaces written in PowerShell
+A collection of samples graphic interfaces written in PowerShell